Arkady23/http.net-https.net/README.md

 3.3.0.
 April 2025.
 The capacity of the simophore has been reduced by 2 to fix a stack zeroing bug during a DoS-attack.
 3.3.1.
 April 2025.
 Changed default values.
 Handles stack zeroing exception during DoS-attacks.
 3.3.2.
 April 2025.
 Added connection reset in case of DoS-attack.
+1.3.3.
+April 2025.
+Added additional control over DoS-attack.
+Only for https.